 Time to Estimate!

-First, using the FREE Recording Sheet, students will illustrate their pumpkin.
+First, using the Pumpkin Day recording sheet, students will illustrate their pumpkin.
 Encourage them to label all parts of the pumpkin, including any blemishes or distinctions they find.
 Each student will need their own recording sheet.
 Download it for FREE at the top of this page!

 Next, it’s time to estimate!
 Students will estimate the height, weight, circumference and number of seeds they think are inside the pumpkin.
 If I lost you at “circumference” because you’re an elementary teacher, use this opportunity to introduce your students to the term and what it means.
 The way we do this part in my 3rd grade classroom is not how I would expect 7th graders to find circumference.
 We just discuss that it means the distance around a circular shape, in our case: the pumpkin.